 For nine years, Mr. Yoes distinguished himself as the creator and artistic director of an all-city jazz program for students aged 14-19 known as the Young Sounds of Arizona (sponsored by the Phoenix Federation of Musicians).

 Milas is originally from Huntsville, Texas.
 He has a Bachelors of Music Education degree from Sam Houston State University and a Masters of Music degree in trombone performance from the University of Arizona.
 He has studied the trombone with Per Brevig at the Aspen Music Festival and pursued additional graduate studies at Arizona State University.
-He has also been a member of the Jazz Residency at Stanford University for three consecutive summers where he studied with Wycliffe Gordon, Delfayo Marsalis, and Steve Davis.
+He has also been a member of the Jazz Residency at Stanford University for seven consecutive summers where he studied with Wycliffe Gordon, Delfayo Marsalis, and Steve Davis.